 While it is true that spouse who files gets the ball rolling, that doesn’t always place you in an advantageous position.

-Though so much depends on the individual situation and the specifics of a particular relationship.
+Though much depends on the individual situation and the specifics of a particular relationship.
 There are potential advantages and disadvantages to being the first to file for divorce.

 Time For Preparation